wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Overview

-This page gives you a quick overview of the whole system.
-The targeted audiences for the page are managers and business users who need quick insight.
-Also, this page can be used as a dashboard to view the current system status.
+This page gives you a quick overview of the performance of the system.
+It can be used as a dashboard to view the current system status.

 ![Overview](../assets/img/insights/overview.png){.cInlineImage-full}